Skip to Main Content

 4. If there is a cross at the intersection of the row and column, you cannot combine these works.
 This most likely indicates that one of the two licenses may not be used for commercial purposes, or one of the licenses does not allow for derivative works to be created.

 Note: When remixing an OER, you must apply the most restrictive licensing associated with original works to the final product.
-See the Licensing OERs tab for more information.
+See the Creating OERs tab for more information.

 Creative Commons license compatibility chart